skillrepos/ai-agents/Local_Setup_Windows_Docker_Desktop.md

   # Local Setup Guide for Windows

-This guide will help you run the AI-AIP workshop devcontainer locally on your Windows machine instead of using GitHub Codespaces.
+This guide will help you run the AI Agents workshop devcontainer locally on your Windows machine instead of using GitHub Codespaces.

 ## Prerequisites